 Format: Originally recorded on 1 sound cassette.
-Reformated in 2010 as 2 digital wav files.
+Reformatted in 2010 as 2 digital wav files.
 Duration is 1 hr., 21 min.

-Collection Summary: An interview of Edna Lindemann conducted 1994 Dec.
+Summary: An interview with Edna Lindemann conducted 1994 Dec.
 1, by Robert Brown, for the Archives of American Art, in Lindemann's home, West Falls, N.Y.

 Lindemann discusses her childhood in Buffalo as the daughter of Nason and Carl Meibohm, who established an art gallery, frame shop, and art supply store early in the 20th century.
 She remembers living above the shop and summers spent in the country in the house that is now her residence.
 She talks about the effect of growing up surrounded by Stickley furniture, leaded glass, and Roycroft objects and the importance of the family's church, the conservative Lutheran Church - Missouri Synod.